alronz/b2c-database-selection/MongoDB/Getting Started/underline_data_structures.md

 As seen above we can store a product document and a category document in the same collection.
 However it makes sense only to store similar documents in the same collection for the following reasons:

 * For grouping and querying reasons, it would be easier to query a collection with a similar structure.
-For example if you want to query all products that are having the same manufacture, you just query the products collection.
+For example if you want to query all products that are having the same manufacturer, you just query the "products" collection.
 * Grouping similar documents in the same collection allows for data locality.
 * You can index a collection more efficiently.